neilmovva/pathfinder/README.md

 I'm currently working through iterative prototypes, so the repository may be a little unorganized at times.
 Please raise any specific questions in the issue tracker.

 LICENSE: CC BY-NC-SA

-All work in this repository is licensed under CC BY-NC-SA, which lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under identical terms.
+All work in this repository is licensed under CC BY-NC-SA, "which lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under identical terms."